frankbj57/Weaver/README.md

 # Weaver
-Edit and simulate the weaving patterns of a shaft llom
+Edit and simulate the weaving patterns of a shaft loom